christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 As seen in [previous post](http://christopher5106.github.io/computer/vision/2015/09/14/comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.html), deep nets read the correct letter with a correctness of 99%.

-Now let's go further to get precise position information about the license plate and its letters.
+Now let's go further to get precise position information about the license plate and its letters, as explained in [Faster RCNN publication](https://github.com/ShaoqingRen/faster_rcnn).

 I will re-use the first 2 convolution layers to create a feature map over which I will slide a window of 3x3 on top of which will operate two new nets :